elkhorn-heavy/walkthroughs/overthewire/natas/level_20.md

 ![Backslash N Exploit](images/level_20/01_backslash_n.png)

-The clicking the `Change name` button causes it to be serialized.
+Then clicking the `Change name` button causes it to be serialized.
 Then clicking the `Change name` button a second time causes it to be deserialized:

 ![Backslash N Exploit](images/level_20/02_backslash_n_fail.png)

 Failure!

 Maybe it needs `\\n` or `\\\\n`?
 No luck with those either!
 If it is getting encoded to send to the server, maybe it needs to be encoded as `%0a`, but again failure, failure, failure!

 Time to bring in the Developer Tools.